Qualytics/userguide/docs/anomalies/anomalies.md

 Authored checks can range from simple, template-based checks to more complex rules implemented through SQL or user-defined functions (UDFs) in Scala.
 By allowing users to define precise criteria for data quality, authored checks enable detailed monitoring and validation of data within the datastore, ensuring that it meets the specified standards and requirements.

 !!! note
-    For more information, please refer to the documentation- **Checks**.
+    For more information, please refer to the documentation [Checks](https://userguide.qualytics.io/explore/checks/#:~:text=the%20Checks%20Tab-,Checks,-Ensure%20data%20integrity)

 ### 5. Scan Operation

 The Scan operation asserts rigorous quality checks to identify any anomalies within the data.
 This step ensures data integrity and reliability by recording the analyzed data in your configured enrichment datastore, facilitating continuous data quality improvement.

 !!! note
-    For more information, please refer to the documentation- **Scan Operation**.
+    For more information, please refer to the documentation [Scan Operation](https://userguide.qualytics.io/source-datastore/scan/#:~:text=Endpoint%20(Get)-,Scan%20Operation,-The%20Scan%20Operation)

 ### 6. Anomaly Analysis

 An Anomaly is a data record or column that fails a data quality check during a Scan Operation.
 These anomalies are identified through both Inferred and Authored Checks and are grouped together to highlight data quality issues.
 This process ensures that any deviations from expected data quality standards are promptly identified and addressed.

 !!! note
-    For more information, please refer to the documentation- **Anomalies**.
+    For more information, please refer to the documentation- [Anomalies](https://userguide.qualytics.io/anomalies/anomalies/#:~:text=Anomaly%20Source%20Records-,Anomalies,-An%20anomaly%20in).

 ## Types of Anomalies